Chanchal-D/ai-agents-for-beginners/09-metacognition/README.md

 **Example in Travel Agent**:

 - User Input: "I want to visit museums in Paris."
-- Prompt: "Find top museums in Paris."
+- Prompt: "Find the top museums in Paris."
 - Retrieved Information: Details about Louvre Museum, Musée d'Orsay, etc.
 - Generated Response: "Here are some top museums in Paris: Louvre Museum, Musée d'Orsay, and Centre Pompidou."